tidyverse/tidyverse.org/content/blog/tidymodels-2023-q3/index.md

 </div>

-the clusters can now be extracted on the original data format as categorical predictors are supported.
+The clusters can now be extracted on the original data format as categorical predictors are supported.

 <div class="highlight">